techidaily/site-win11-tips/source/_posts/how-to-enable-disabled-windows-application.md

  Microsoft Defender's SmartScreen scans programs and files during the launch for potential threats and can block them from running.
 You can disable the SmartScreen feature temporarily to determine if your app is blocked by it.

- You can[disable Microsoft SmartScreen Filter on Windows](https://www.makeuseof.com/windows-smartscreen-filter-enable-disable/) using the Windows Security app.
+ You can [disable Microsoft SmartScreen Filter on Windows](https://www.makeuseof.com/windows-smartscreen-filter-enable-disable/) using the Windows Security app.
 Once disabled, relaunch the app and check if the error is resolved.

 ## 6\.
 Turn Off Your Antivirus Program

  False positives from Antivirus programs are not uncommon.
 Whether you are using Microsoft Windows Defender or another antivirus program, turn off the security program temporarily to determine if your antivirus blocking the app.

- You can[temporarily disable Microsoft Defender](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) using the Windows Security app.
+ You can [temporarily disable Microsoft Defender](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) using the Windows Security app.
 To turn off third-party antivirus, right-click the app icon in the system tray and select the appropriate options.

  If the error is resolved, add the app to your security program's allowed list.
-You can also[allowlist files and apps on Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) if you use it as the primary security application.
+You can also [allowlist files and apps on Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) if you use it as the primary security application.

 ## 7\.
 Modify the Windows Registry to Remove Admin Block

  User Account Control settings are another common trigger for the This app has been blocked by your system administrator error.
 You can modify the User Account Control settings in Registry Editor to remove the admin block and resolve the error.

  Making incorrect modifications to the Windows Registry can cause your system to malfunction.
-Make sure to[create a Windows registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , and a[system restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before you proceed with the steps below.
+Make sure to [create a Windows registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , and a [system restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before you proceed with the steps below.

 To remove the admin block using Registry Editor: